Top 15 Automated API Testing Tools 2025

 3. Bruno (Best for developers who want full control)

-• Developers who love plain text API testing
+- Developers who prefer plain-text API testing

 Pricing: Completely free and open-source under the MIT License